GPU Resources

 Prev Next

-Available in VPC.
+Available in VPC

-This section describes the layout of the GPU Resources interface.
+Here you can learn about the GPU Resources interface.
 In GPU Resources, you can view the status of the GPU resources allocated to your Workspace.

 Note

-Viewing GPU Resource List
+View GPU Resource list

 mlxp_console_gpuresources03_ko

-• GPU Zone: Identifies the type of GPU resource assigned to your Workspace.
+• GPU zone: Identifies the type of GPU resource assigned to your Workspace.

 • Total Nodes: Total number of GPU resources allocated to the current Workspace.